FederBoost: Private Federated Learning for GBDT: Vertical

-\Paragraph{$\Cli_l$'s security.} During the whole training process, the only information a passive party $\Cli_i$ learns is the split information sent by $\Cli_l$ (line 21 of protocol 2), which indicates how the buckets are split into left and right, leading to the maximal $L_{split}$ in equation 2.5.
-However, such information is not enough for $\Cli_i$ to infer anything about $G_i$ and $H_i$, hence the labels $y$s and prediction results $\hat{y}$ are kept private.
+\Paragraph{$\Cli_l$'s security.} The only information a passive party $\Cli_i$ learns is the split information sent by $\Cli_l$ (line 21 of protocol 2), which indicates how the buckets are split into left and right, leading to the maximal $L_{split}$ in equation 2.5.
+Note that the split information of each node made up the final trained decision tree, and information leakage from it is not considered in this work.

 Suppose $\Cli_l$ also holds a feature $\x^l$.
 If $\Cli_l$'s feature $\x^l$ was selected by a tree node, the holders of child-node learn that the samples assigned to left is smaller than the samples assigned to right.
 Nevertheless, such information is also protected by differential privacy.